Most of us know coffee drinkers, but then there are exclusive tea drinkers as well.

 If Tea Has Caffeine, Why Does it Help us Wind Down?

-We know caffeine blocks adenosine receptors in the brain, which basically picks up on “sleep cells,” but it also has two other stimulants that work differently.
+We know caffeine blocks adenosine receptors in the brain, which basically prevents adenosine from working, but it also has two other stimulants that work differently.

 Black and green tea contain theophylline and theobromine, which help to relax your muscles.
 They’re still technically stimulants, but stimulants don’t have to have a supercharged effect.